 There’s an old myth, a bit of a stigma really, about your knees not going past your toes.
 I even see it being posted on socials nowadays that “your knees shouldn’t go past your toes… IT’S DANGEROUS!”.

 Well actually, that’s misinformation.
 Your knees are perfectly safe to track over your toes.
 Have you ever seen olympic lifters?
 Just take a look at how far they allow the knees to track, and they are some of the best squatters in thew world!

-Check out the picture below, you can see without the knees tracking over the toes it’s a very unbalanced squat on the left.
-Compared to the right, you can see how close the barbell will sit to his centre of mass from driving his knees forwards.
+Check out the picture below.
+You can see without the knees tracking over the toes it’s a very unbalanced squat (left).
+Compared to the right, where you can see how close the barbell sits to his centre of mass, from driving his knees forwards.